axelarnetwork/axelarate-community/EXTRA COMMANDS.md

 axelard q bitcoin minWithdraw
 ```

-Returns the minimum amount of bitcoin required for a withdraw transaction, denominated in satoshi.

-During the workflow, withdraw refers to the process of depositing the ERC20 wBTC token on ethereum, and getting BTC back on a bitcoin recipient address.
-The minimum withdraw balance is used by Axelar to pay for bitcoin transaction fees, and is deducted from the total amount returned to the bitcoin recipient address.
+Returns the minimum amount that can be withdrawn on Bitcoin, denominated in satoshi.
+Withdraw refers to the process of depositing the ERC20 wBTC token on ethereum, and getting BTC back on a bitcoin recipient address.
+If a Bitcoin outpoint value is below Bitcoin's dust amount the transaction is not going to be mined, therefore we enforce this minimum.

 ### Query the Last Consolidation Transaction